-If you are interested in continuing your professional development beyond the BLC credential, you may be interested in working towards earning our new
+If you are interested in continuing your professional development beyond the BLC credential, you may be interested in working towards earning our Director Gold credential.

 Not sure where to start?
 We can help you create a custom learning roadmap with our